msrsaditya/SoyBook-Air/README.md

 - GPT-4o (ChatGPT) Beats Most of the LLMs in Many Benchmarks.
 It's kind of an Industry Standard these Days.
 - Brave Browser is the Most Private and Secure Chromium Based Browser.
 Read My Detailed Analysis and Benchmarking of Various Browsers [Here](https://medium.com/@msrsaditya/the-best-browser-for-privacy-3f654b6dac7a)
 - Vim Makes You Productive.
 Neovim Makes the Code Cleaner.
 I Write My Configs in Lua.
 Period.
 - LF is the Fastest Ranger-Like CLI File Manager.
 "Fast" as in Code and in Productivity.
 Both.
-Unlike Ranger (Python, Ugh!), It is Written in Go.
+It is Written in Go, Unlike Ranger (Python, Ugh!).
 - ZSH is Fast, Lightweight, BASH-Like, Super Customizable, Also Default on MacOS.
 Written in C.
 - FastFetch is Neofetch, But Fast.
 Written in C.
 - Alacritty is a Blazingly Fast Terminal Emulator with GPU Acceleration.
 Written in Rust.